How to watch Kentucky Derby 2020: Start time, live stream, TV schedule

 Who should I watch for in the 2020 Kentucky Derby?

 After dazzling trips in the Belmont Stakes and the Travers Stakes, Barclay Tagg’s Tiz the Law looks to continue his dominant 3-year-old season in the Kentucky Derby.
-The colt, who is owned by Funny Cide syndicate Sackatoga Stables, has a lot of hype to live up to and could find a challenger in Tom Drury’s hometown horse Art Collector.
+The colt, who is owned by Funny Cide syndicate Sackatoga Stables, has a lot of hype to live up to—but his path to victory got a little wider on Tuesday when Art Collector, one of his main competitors, scratched with a minor foot injury.

 Breeders’ Cup Juvenile upset winner Storm the Court is also expected to run, and Hall of Fame trainer Bob Baffert will likely field Haskell winner Authentic and late bloomer Thousand Words.